prometheus-operator/runbooks/content/runbooks/kubernetes/KubeClientCertificateExpiration.md

 ## Diagnosis

 Check when certificate was issued and when it expires.
+Check serviceAccounts and service account tokens.

 ## Mitigation

 Update client certificate.

-For in-cluster clients recreate pods, check serviceAccounts and service account tokens.
+For in-cluster clients recreate pods.